ChrLipp/moment-calendarday/readme.md

 ## Usage

-With the example configuration above you will get for any year's value:
+With the example configuration above you can query the day information for any year's value:

 ```javascript
 var result = moment().date(1).month(0).year(2015);